What this is

 Source: ATF Current Processing Times, CY2026 data as of June 1, 2026.

-This is the freeze seen from the other side of the counter: not a distribution of wait times, but a pipeline that clears Form 1 far more slowly than it clears Form 4.
+Read from the processing side rather than the wait-time side, this is the same freeze: a pipeline that clears Form 1 far more slowly than it clears Form 4.

 Two theories for the divergence

-The fact still needing explanation is February's simultaneous, opposite-direction inflection — Form 1 waits doubling into a frozen band while Form 4 Individual accelerated below seven days.
-With ATF's ledger in hand, it resolves into one well-supported structural mechanism and one plausible-but-unconfirmed behavioral one.
+What still needs explaining is February's simultaneous, opposite-direction inflection, with Form 1 waits doubling into a frozen band while Form 4 Individual accelerated below seven days.
+With ATF's ledger in hand, the explanation separates into two parts: a structural one the data now supports, and a behavioral one that remains conjecture.

-The structural mechanism is processing type, and ATF's numbers make it hard to dispute.
-A Form 1 is a making application — each one an examiner must review.
-The typical Form 4 is an eFiled silencer transfer resolved largely through an automated, background-check-driven pipeline; ATF's own median for an individual eForm 4 is eight days.
-That is why Form 4 finalizes 93 percent of its intake while Form 1 manages 67 — the two forms are not processed by the same kind of work.
-Layer on the January 1 removal of the $200 making-and-transfer tax (suppressors, SBRs, SBSs, and AOWs, with machine guns and destructive devices still taxed) — a demand shock landing on the first cohorts filed under the new regime — and the examiner-bound Form 1 lane is exactly where a backlog would surface first.
-The timing and the supply-side ledger agree.
+The structural part comes down to how the two forms are processed, and here ATF's numbers are hard to argue with.
+A Form 1 is a making application that an examiner has to review by hand.
+A typical Form 4 today is an eFiled silencer transfer resolved largely through an automated, background-check-driven pipeline, and ATF's own median for an individual eForm 4 is eight days.
+That difference in the kind of work is why Form 4 finalizes 93 percent of its intake while Form 1 finalizes 67.
+The January 1 removal of the $200 making-and-transfer tax, on suppressors, SBRs, SBSs, and AOWs, with machine guns and destructive devices still carrying it, then added a demand shock on the first cohorts filed under the new rules, and the examiner-bound Form 1 lane is precisely where a backlog would appear first.
+The timing of the February inflection and the supply-side ledger agree.

-The behavioral mechanism is composition, and it stays speculation.
-A free making application costs almost nothing to file, where a Form 4 still means buying a physical item from a dealer.
-That asymmetry can change not just how many Form 1s are filed but what kind — configurations registered but never built, filings made in bulk because they now cost nothing, submissions made as a statement — each still consuming examiner review.
-ATF's counts neither confirm nor refute this: Form 1 is not a high-volume form in absolute terms (it trails Form 4 roughly five to one), and without a prior-year baseline we cannot see whether its intake surged.
-What the counts do establish is that the Form 1 lane is the constrained one.
-Whether that constraint is purely structural or partly a free-stamp novelty tail riding on top of it, the data cannot yet separate — but the structural half alone is enough to explain what we see.
+The behavioral part concerns composition, and it remains speculative.
+A free making application costs almost nothing to file, whereas a Form 4 still requires buying a physical item from a dealer.
+That asymmetry could change not only how many Form 1s are filed but what kind: configurations registered but never built, filings submitted in bulk because they now cost nothing, filings made as a gesture, each of which still consumes examiner review.
+ATF's counts neither confirm nor refute the idea.
+Form 1 is not a high-volume form in absolute terms, trailing Form 4 by roughly five to one, and without a prior-year baseline there is no way to tell whether its intake actually surged.
+What the counts do establish is that Form 1 is the constrained lane.
+Whether that constraint is entirely structural or partly a free-stamp novelty tail sitting on top of it is something the data cannot yet separate, though the structural half alone accounts for what is observed.

 What we're watching

 Three questions carry into August.
-Does the Form 1 frontier finally advance off March — the single clearest sign that examiner capacity has caught up to demand?
-Does May's Form 1 median hold near 31 once the slow cohort matures, or revert toward 60?
-And does Form 4 Trust ever leave stable?
-The instrument to answer them is now running every day.
-As before: no forecasts — only what changed, what held, and what the data does not yet permit us to say.
+Whether the Form 1 frontier finally advances off March, which would be the clearest single sign that examiner capacity has caught up to demand.
+Whether May's Form 1 median holds near 31 once the slow cohort matures, or climbs back toward 60.
+And whether Form 4 Trust ever leaves stable.
+The instrument to answer them is now running daily.
+As before, this edition offers no forecasts, only a record of what changed, what held, and what the data does not yet allow us to say.

 This briefing is observational.
 It describes patterns in historical community-reported approval data and makes no representation about future processing times.
 Community figures derive from 2,819 records with complete wait-time data; no values were imputed.
 Temporal claims are confined to fully observed cohorts (through April 2026); May is right-censored.
 Daily snapshot history spans June 10 – July 2, 2026.
 ATF submission and processing-time figures are from ATF's Current Processing Times page (calendar-year 2026 data as of June 1, 2026; processing times cover applications finalized in May 2026) and are compared here as an external reference, not merged into the community dataset.